Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 ![porPOIse workflow](images/hiddenhistories-porPOIseWorkflow_v3_1024w.png)

-## NOTE: Remember to force close app before testing a change!
+## In exercises below, force close and restart app to see changes!
 In order to see any changes you make in porPOIse, force close and restart the app.
   - How to [force close iPhone/iPad apps](https://support.apple.com/en-us/HT201330)
   - How to [force close Android apps](https://www.tomsguide.com/us/close-android-apps,news-21281.html).